Use VPC Peering Connections with Confluent Cloud on Google Cloud¶

 - Enter Name, GCP Project ID and GCP Network Name.
 You can also choose to Import custom routes.

 - Click Add to create the peering connection.
 Peering connection provisioning will take a few minutes to complete.
-Your peering connection status will transition from “Provisioning” to “Inactive” in the Confluent Cloud Console.
+Your peering connection status will transition from “Provisioning” to “Waiting for connection” in the Confluent Cloud Console.

 A peering connection has to be created from your VPC to the Confluent Cloud network in order to access Confluent Cloud clusters and services in a Confluent Cloud network.